DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

 Two internal speakers (for the left and right stereo channels) are, correspondingly, at the left and right ends of the front.

-The internal microphone is just behind a very small slit in the middle of the front.
+The internal microphone is just behind a very small slit near the bottom, in the middle of the front.

 The Left Side
 -------------